domtriola/software-notes/security/web/sensitive_data_exposure/authentication_credentials_in_url.md

 ## Blue Team

 Don't send credentials over GET requests and don't use HTTP.
 Instead use POST data to send credentials and always use HTTPS.
-GET requests are more likely to expose credentials, because they are often stored in browser histories, bookmarks, referrer headers, upstream proxy logs, and the web application logs.
+GET requests are more likely to expose credentials, because they are often stored in browser histories, bookmarks, referrer headers, upstream proxy logs, web application logs, and many more potential places.

 ```bash
 # Good